FIND NP PROGRAMS

 Written By: Raymond Aguirre, RN, BSN, PHN, CHPN

-(Below you will find the 63 highest-paying jobs for nurse practitioners where you can earn an average annual salary of $100,000 or more in 2021.)
+(Below you will find the 63 highest-paying jobs for nurse practitioners that are paying an average annual salary of $100,000 or more in 2023.)

 are on the frontlines of treating many conditions that affect the heart and the blood vessels.
 That gives you a huge scope of practice, because you may treat patients with chronic diseases like hypertension and congenital heart disease, or children with congenital heart defects like Tetralogy of Fallot.
 And whether you work in an outpatient clinic or at an acute hospital, you will not only have an exciting career but one that provides critical care to others.